 The EES selectively interprets Victorian planning policy, dismissing local and expert recommendations for residential setbacks and acknowledging conflicts with agricultural land protection policies without fully articulating broader implications3.
 Crucially, the absence of foundational methodological documents and evidence of independent peer review hinders transparent verification of the EES's claims4.

-This forensic examination concludes partial non-compliance with key EES Scoping Requirements and Victorian planning principles5.
+This examination concludes partial non-compliance with key EES Scoping Requirements and Victorian planning principles5.
 These flaws pose substantial risks, including a significant underestimation of project impacts, potentially leading to inadequate planning and management of adverse effects on land use, agricultural enterprises, residential amenity, and cultural heritage6.
 Such deficiencies risk eroding public trust due to perceived biases and the dismissal of community concerns7.
 Potential legal and regulatory challenges may arise from non-compliance, leading to suboptimal environmental and social outcomes if mitigation measures are insufficient8.